 The ITDM customer journey is complex.
 ITDMs are inundated with information and have to sift through a lot of noise to find the signal.
-To reach IT Decision Makers online, you need to understand how they consume information and what type of content they’re looking for.
+To reach IT Decision Makers online, you must understand how they consume information and what content they want.
 The below journey illustrates how complex the customer journey is for ITDMs when they are in the market for new software or services.

 The typical sales cycle for enterprise software is between 6-18 months, which means that ITDMs spend a lot of time researching various products, asking peers and colleagues for feedback, and reading analyst reports and articles in the media.
 Essentially, they are looking for validation and reinforcement of the decisions they are about to make.